-- providing pathways for struggling businesses and assisting in times of crisis by discussing a range of options to potentially avoid failure;
+- providing pathways for struggling businesses and assisting in times of crisis by discussing strategies to avoid failure;

-- helping businesses embrace risk by taking calculated decisions, consider financing options and encouraging investment strategies; and
+- helping businesses embrace risk through calculated decisions, financing and investment strategies; and

-- assisting in accelerating the next generation of innovative and high performing Australian businesses.
+- accelerating the next generation of innovative and high performing Australian businesses.

 Our turnaround practitioners enter with a fresh perspective and act with complete objectivity and integrity.